Junichiro Abe has been working as a seaman for 50 years.

 “I didn’t start as an engineer.
 I just cleaned ship’s equipment.”

 Approximately 50 years ago, he was just the ship’s utility worker.
-It’s a difficult job — we all know that — but it was a way to test his patience, develop strong work ethic, and build his foundation as a seaman.
-And yes, he proved it.
+It’s a difficult job — we all know that — but still, a good start for him.
+That job was his training ground for developing patience and a strong work ethic.
+It helped build his foundation as a seaman.

-Years later, he started studying marine engineering courses and soon took exams.
+Years later, he studied marine engineering courses and soon took exams.
 Now he’s the chief engineer.
 It wasn’t planned.
 He just took chances.

 You have to build your foundation and put together the pieces needed to become a better individual.
 It’s a long windy road.
 But it surely is rewarding.

 It’s funny to think that some people I’ve met the first time brag how good they are at their work or how valuable they are to the company they work for.
 I applaud them.
 But I don’t admire those kind of people.
 Mr. Abe was the exact opposite.

 He didn’t brag his achievements.
 Instead, he talked about how good his workmates are.
 He admired my father’s work ethic and his crew’s unmatched hard work and dedication.
 He was so proud sharing stories of his team whom he believes are insanely workaholics.
 That is really an admirable trait of him.

 Lesson: Successful people don’t brag what they have or what they did.
 They let their actions and body of work speak their success.
 If you find yourself preaching about your expertise or your so-called successes, chances are, you’re not yet successful (whatever success means to you).
 You’re just bragging.